fbpx

 How to Learn the American Accent: A Step-by-Step Guide

-So, you wanna learn the American accent?
+So you really wanna learn the American accent?
 Cool.
 It’s not hard as you think.
-You just gotta practice the right way.
+You just need to do practice on right way.
 In this guide, I’ll break it down step by step, just like a friend and no boring stuff just real tips that will work.

 American accent